Research Experience for Undergraduates

 Best College Reviews rated the University of Arkansas Student Union as one of "The 25 Most Amazing Campus Student Unions"-Best College Reviews.

 The Carnegie Foundation classifies the University of Arkansas as having “very high research activity,” a formal classification that places us among only 3 percent of the nation's top universities and colleges.

 The University of Arkansas is the only comprehensive PhD granting university in the state of Arkansas.

 The College of Engineering

-The College of Engineering is made up of over 3,500 students (undergraduate, masters, and doctoral) with over 100 instructional faculty.
+The College of Engineering is made up of over 4,200 students (undergraduate, masters, and doctoral) with 135 tenured and tenure-track faculty and 65 teaching and research faculty.

 The College of Engineering reported $37.8 million in research expenditures for 2020.

 Faculties at the College of Engineering are conducting research in many key areas, including alternative energy, nanotechnology, information security, biomedicine, transportation and logistics.

 Eight degree programs are offered, including: Biological and Agricultural, Biomedical, Chemical, Civil, Computer Science & Computer Engineering, Electrical, Industrial, and Mechanical.

 The Department of Mechanical Engineering